codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 ### Accessing the test environment

-Once launch is complete, Codefresh will print a dynamic URL that contains the deployed enviroment.
-Now you have a demo enviroment created just for you!
+Once launch is complete, Codefresh will print a dynamic URL that contains the deployed environment.
+Now you have a demo environment created just for you!
 You can send this link with an email to a colleague to ask for feedback or to a customer to show progress.